davide-coccomini/GAN-Universe/README.md

 # Presenting the results
 The repositories used already offer some approaches for generating grids or evolutions of the images obtained.
 For our own needs, we have created the file create_grid.py which generates a grid of NxM images.

-Below we show some of the results obtained from the grids:
+Below we show some of the results obtained from the GANs:

 GENERATED CELESTIAL BODIES V1
 ![GENERATED CELESTIAL BODIES V1](https://github.com/davide-coccomini/gan-universe/blob/main/examples/Generated%20Celestial%20Bodies%20v1.png)